microsoft/ebpf-for-windows/docs/eBpfExtensions.md

 ```

 #### `ebpf_return_type` Enum
 This enum describes the various return types from an eBPF helper function.
-This is defined in [Prevail Verifier](https://github.com/vbpf/ebpf-verifier) project.
+This is defined in the [PREVAIL Verifier](https://github.com/vbpf/ebpf-verifier) project.
 ```
 typedef enum _ebpf_return_type {
     EBPF_RETURN_TYPE_INTEGER = 0,